solodev/aws/pages/solodev-cms-enterprise-opsworks.md

 	</tr>
 </table>

 The above links will launch the "Select Template" wizard with the master template preselected.
-Click "Next" to customize the launch parameters.
+Click the "Next" button to customize the launch parameters.

 ## Parameters
 ![Parameters](images/parameters-cluster.jpg)